dgesteves/journey-tree/README.md

   each folder like using [storybook](https://storybook.js.org/) or a quick explanation on `README` file.
 - Please don't take it like I did not mind is just that did not sime a priority in my point of view, does not mean that documentation is not important by the contrary.

+### Task 2

+A user who wants to create a new journey should be able to pick from a list of pre-defined journey templates.
+Once chosen the application should

+1. render the tree on screen
+2. allow the user to configure it to their needs
+3. allow the user to save the configured journey.

+These journey templates should simply be hardcoded in the frontend.
+For this task please

+- decide on the data structure you would use to store those journey templates and give an example
+- think of the challenges you would expect to come up when implementing this functionality.
+List them with a short explanation (the details will be discussed in the technical discussion)
+- no actual coding required for this task!